A word about course placement…

 We all know an image is worth a thousand words, but how can these “thousand words” be used to tell a cohesive story?
 In this course you’ll learn about the importance of the graphic imagery we encounter daily, including movies, advertisements, news, and even Instagram.
 You’ll examine how these media are used in entertainment, marketing, and storytelling to better understand how to tell your own story.
 Finally, using the techniques you have learned, you will create your own graphic short story.
 If you are the next Stan Lee, or your Instagram caption game is on point, this is the class for you!

-The Business of Chemical Engineering – new course!
+The Business of Chemical Engineering

 Chemical engineers are on the cutting edge of modern day research, chemical production, environmental debates, and public safety.
 In this course, students will engage with the many facets of chemical engineering to better understand the field’s great impact on the world.
 From raw materials to the unit operations that lead to full scale production, students will have the opportunity to learn research techniques and application within an ever-changing discipline.
 The course will emphasize teamwork, advanced mathematical concepts, developing research-based presentations, along with core business principles.
 Through a team-based simulation of a working chemical manufacturing company, students will problem solve against real-world obstacles to help this fictional company reach their goals.